Karen-Cherono/Bioinformatics--training-/conda-qc-commands.md

 >to confirm its existance use the command `conda list`.
 >
 >## Command for Installing **fastqc** and **multiqc** packages
+>First you need to be in the environment you are installing the packages for instance I was in the qc environment.
->To install fastqc package I used the command `
+>To install fastqc package I used the command `conda install -c conda-forge -c bioconda -c defaults fastqc`
+>To install multiqc Iused the command `conda install -c conda-forge -c bioconda -c defaults multiqc`
+>To confirm their existance I used the command `conda list`
+>and to check the version of the packages I used the command `fastqc -v` and `multiqc -v` respectively.